AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 ## Notes
 - Not every node can work perfectly in Blender, for example nodes regarding videos
 - You can enable the console under `Window`>`Toggle System Console` at the top left
-- Model preview images need to have same name as the model, including the extension, for example - `model.ckpt.jpg`
+- Model preview images need to have the same name as the model, including the extension, for example - `model.ckpt.jpg`

 ## Tested Nodes
 Here are some interesting nodes we've tested in Blender